PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/README.md

-# Project 2 – MPLS, OSPF, BGP, Redistribution & VPN Lab
+# Project 2 – VRF-Lite, OSPF, BGP, Redistribution & VPN Lab

 ## Overview

-This project simulates a service provider-style environment integrating OSPF, BGP (with route reflectors and confederations), VRF-lite, IPsec VPN tunnels, redistribution between routing protocols, and core enterprise LAN features.
+This project simulates a service provider-style environment integrating OSPF, BGP (with confederations), VRF-lite, IPsec VPN tunnels, redistribution between routing protocols, and core enterprise LAN features.
 The lab is built entirely in EVE-NG using Cisco IOSv-L2, CSR1000v, and a Linux node.
 The lab includes:

-* BGP with confederation and route reflection
+* BGP with confederation
-* Multi-area OSPF with virtual link and stub/NSSA areas
+* Multi-area OSPF with virtual link and stub/NSSA areas  ## Possibly to be removed
 * Basic VRF-Lite without MPLS
 * Redistribution between OSPF and BGP with loop prevention
 * Branch IPsec VPN tunnel with IKEv2
-* LAN switching with STP, LACP, and DR/BDR election
+* LAN switching with STP, LACP
 * Syslog/SNMP testing with Ubuntu

 ---